maingraph/english_bot/NETLIFY_DEPLOYMENT.md

 DB_PATH=duel_ladder.sqlite3
 ```

-**Note:** Netlify Functions can't use SQLite files directly (they're read-only).
-For a full deployment, you'd need to use a database service.
-For a **classroom demo**, the simplified function uses in-memory state.
+**Note:** Netlify Functions can’t reliably use SQLite.
+This project exports vocab into `public/vocab.json` and the function serves questions from that.

 ---